Have You Been Accused of Writing a "Worthless Check"?

-At Bianco and Mansfield we offer a no-cost consultation during which we will review your case and provide counsel regarding your options and best cost of action.
+At Bianco we offer a no-cost consultation during which we will review your case and provide counsel regarding your options and best cost of action.
 The earlier your attorney is involved in the process the better chance there is to avoid costly and long lasting consequences.

 If you receive a notice from a company that a check was not honored, you should pay the company within seven days and nothing will go on your record.
 Your attorney may also be able to help negotiate a payment plan with the company.